How to Thrive as a Physician: 3 Strategies to Reclaim Your Time

-My No-Fail Morning Strategy:
+My No-Fail 2 Minute Morning Strategy:

-- 01:30–02:00: Before leaving, pause at the door.
+- Block 3 (01:30–02:00): Before leaving, pause at the door.
 Close your eyes, name one thing you’re grateful for (even “I’m grateful this coffee exists”), and step out.

 2. Mindful Eating for Physicians: Fuel Your Resilience

 Let’s face it: between packed schedules and patient care, healthy eating often falls by the wayside.
-Skipping lunch or grabbing a quick sugar fix feels efficient, but it’s actually costing you more than you realize.
+Skipping lunch or grabbing a quick sugar fix feels efficient, but it’s costing you more than you realize.

 The link between diet and stress is undeniable.
 Poor food choices can amplify stress, while a balanced diet can improve mood and energy.
 Here is a quick strategy to add lunch back into your day.”

-The 15-Minute Recharge:
+The 15-Minute Lunchtime Recharge:

 Mindful eating isn’t about perfection; it’s about making better choices.
 Even small changes, like swapping chips for nuts or prepping balanced meals ahead of time, can make a world of difference.